-Construction Begins On Hurstbridge Line Upgrade
+Construction Well Underway On Hurstbridge Line Upgrade

 The Andrews Labor Government project will also remove two dangerous and congested level crossings – at Grange Road in Alphington and Lower Plenty Road in Rosanna – and build a brand new Rosanna Station.